Key Takeaways

 “Most marijuana-intoxicated drivers show only modest impairments on actual road tests. … Although cognitive studies suggest that cannabis use may lead to unsafe driving, experimental studies have suggested that it can have the opposite effect.”

-The effect of cannabis compared with alcohol on driving, The American Journal on Addictions, 2009
+Effect of cannabis compared with alcohol on driving, Am.
+Journal on Addictions, 2009

 “THC’s adverse effects on driving performance appear relatively small.”

-US National Highway Traffic Safety Administration, Marijuana and Actual Driving Performance, 1993
+US National Highway Traffic Safety Administration, Marijuana & Actual Driving Performance, 1993

 THC in the blood alone does not mean the driver is marijuana DUI.